Will-Java-FS/oscar-ramirez/week-3/day-3/README.md

 - JSX stands for JavaScript XML
 - It is a syntax extension for JS that is commonly used with React to describe what the UI should look like
 - Allows developers to write HTML-like code directly within JavaScript
-- THis makes it easier to crete and visualize the structure of components in React application
+- This makes it easier to crete and visualize the structure of components in React application
 - You may also see TSX which stands for TypeScript XML and functions similarly

 ## TypeScript with React